mattermost/mattermost-load-test-ng/README.md

 ## Development

 A sample implementation can be found in the [example](example/) folder.
+Information about the development workflow and release process can be found in [Developer's workflow](docs/developing.md).

 ## Help